Search

 • The degree explores what it means to perform in contemporary culture, mobilising a range of theatre and performance practices from the interpretation of play texts to devised ensemble work and the possibilities opened up by political protest, live art, and the avant-garde.

-• Students on this programmetypically develop into bold and versatile creatives.
+• Students on this programme typically develop into bold and versatile creatives.
 They are practically adept and imaginative, critically agile, able to form companies and to manage the business of production.
-Our bespoke Personal and Professional Development package combines career support with taught elements and introduces you to our dynamic alumni network, ready to take on the world.
+Our bespoke Personal and Professional Development Package events series combines career support with taught elements, and enrichment opportunities and introduces you to our dynamic alumni network.

 Contact the department

-If you have specific questions about the degree, contact Dr Fiona Graham.
+If you have specific questions about the degree, contact Alexa Reid.

 Disciplines